 One way to pull users into the intranet is to synchronize with Active Directory.
 This article walks through setting up the synchronization with Active Directory and performing the first synchronization to pull the users into the intranet.
+To access the AD settings, go to the Admin page then select the Security tab and under the Logins section click the Active Directory Synchronization option.
+To edit an existing connection, click the Edit beside the desired connection, to add a new connection select Add Connection.

 In this Article